The Acceleration Fund

 • your success criteria and plans to evaluate these.

-More instructions will be provided on this at Stage 2.
+More instructions will be provided on this at Stage two.

 • What are the expected timelines for project delivery after funding has been approved?